Fashion History, Victorians

 In contrast the second type of reform in dress came from those who thought medical reasons were why women's clothing needed reform.
 Both types of clothing were available from Arthur Liberty's shop in London.

-Victorian Aesthetic Dress Fashion History
+Aesthetic Dress Fashion History

 Aesthetic dress was a protest against the contemporary fashion for bustles in various forms and restrictive corsets.
 In fashion history terms only a very small section of the community ever wore it initially, but it did spread to middle class intellectuals, to artistic and literary people.
-Victorian Aesthetic dress was made of wool or Liberty silk or velvet fabrics.
+Aesthetic dress was made of wool or Liberty silk or velvet fabrics.

-Dress from a 1905 Liberty catalogue
+Dress from a 1905 Liberty catalogue.

 Aesthetic fashions were cut looser and was unstructured in the style of medieval or Renaissance garments with larger sleeves.